nashville-software-school/bangazon-inc/book-1-orientation/chapters/ADONET_INTRO.md

 ## Instructions

-1. Open the [departments and employees](./assets/departments-employees.sql) SQL script and copy it into Azure Data Studio.
-Select the entire contents of the file and run it.
-This will create the database, and the tables, and insert some data.
+1. Use the [departments and employees](./assets/departments-employees.sql) SQL script to create a `DepartmentsEmployees` database.
 1. In Visual Studio, create a new console application called `DepartmentsEmployees`.
 1. In your terminal, navigate to the directory where you created your project.
 The directory will have a `DepartmentsEmployees.sln` file in it.
 1. `cd` into your project directory.
 When you list what's in the directory, you should see your `DepartmentsEmployees.csproj` and `Program.cs`.